 What is the Uniform Premarital and Marital Agreements Act?

-The Uniform Premarital and Marital Agreements Act is a document created in 2012 by the Uniform Law Commission, a national organization of legislators, judges, and attorneys from all 50 states and US territories to create and recommend laws for states so they pass consistent legislation.
+The Uniform Premarital and Marital Agreements Act is a document created in 2012 by the Uniform Law Commission, a national organization of legislators, judges, and attorneys/lawyers from all 50 states and US territories to create and recommend laws for states so they pass consistent legislation.